 EMERGENCY NOTIFICATION TIMELY WARNING Scope: Wide focus on any significant emergency or dangerous situation (e.g., crime, severe storm, chemical spill, disease outbreak) Scope: Required for certain crimes Why: Emergency notification is triggered by an event that is currently occurring on or imminently threatening the campus.
 Initiate emergency notification procedures for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
 Why: Timely warnings are triggered by crimes that have already occurred (but may be continuing) but which represent an ongoing threat.
-An IHE must issue a timely warning for certain crimes that are reported to its campus security authorities or a local law enforcement agency, and is considered by the institution to represent a serious or continuing threat to students and employees.
-Where: Applies to situations that occur on campus Where: Applies to crimes that occur on campus, in or on non-campus buildings or property, and on public property When: Initiate procedures immediately upon confirmation that a dangerous situation or emergency exists or threatens.
+An IHE must issue a timely warning for certain crimes that are reported to its campus security authorities 4 or a local law enforcement agency, and is considered by the institution to represent a serious or continuing threat to students and employees.
+Where: Applies to situations that occur on campus Where: Applies to crimes that occur on campus, in or on non-campus buildings or property, and on public property 10 When: Initiate procedures immediately upon confirmation that a dangerous situation or emergency exists or threatens.
 When: Issue a warning as soon as the pertinent information is available.

-An IHE that follows its emergency notification procedures is not required to is provide adequate follow-up information to the community as needed. sue a timely warning based on the same circumstances; however, the institution must
+An IHE that follows its emergency notification procedures is not required to issue a timely warning based on the same circumstances; however, the institution must